costinEEST/mfes/sspa/home/readme.md

 ?
 Project name (can use letters, numbers, dash or underscore) homePage
 ```

-1. Run `pnpm start -- --port 8500`
-2. Go to http://single-spa-playground.org/playground/instant-test?name=@tuco/homePage&url=8500 to see it working
+Go to http://single-spa-playground.org/playground/instant-test?name=@tuco/homePage&url=8500 to see it working